soundasleep/docs/guides/saml.md

 # SAML Identity Providers

-Users must already exist before they can authenticate via a SAML identity provider.
-User provisioning from SAML identity providers is not currently supported.
-{: .warning}

-Rollbar account owners can configure a [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) identity provider to authenticate users.
-The following SAML providers have been tested and have specific instructions below:
+Rollbar account owners can configure a [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) identity provider (IdP) to authenticate users.
+The following SAML IdPs have been tested and have specific instructions below:

 * [G Suite](#g-suite)
 * [Okta](#okta)
 * [Bitium](#bitium).

-[Other SAML-compliant identity providers](#others) may be used, however we don't provide specific instructions for configuring them.
+[Other SAML-compliant IdPs](#others) may be used, however we don't provide specific instructions for configuring them.

+[User and team provisioning](../scim-provisioning/) is currently available for [Okta](../scim-provisioning/#okta).
+If you are using a different IdP, then Rollbar users must already exist before they can be authenticated by your IdP.
+{: .info}

 ## G Suite